tueimage/8dm50-machine-learning/README.md

 The assessment will be performed in the following way:

 * Work on the practical assignments: 25% of the final grade (each assignment has equal contribution);
-* Unuspervised learning presentations: 10% of the final grade;
+* Reading assignment: 10% of the final grade;
 * Final exam: 65% of the final grade.

 Intermediate feedback will be provided as grades to the submitted assignments.